NHL

 The blockbuster idea: Robert Thomas to Philadelphia for a deal centered around Matvei Michkov

-Michkov has started to see his name get thrown into the mix after taking a step backwards in his second season that included some healthy scratches in the Stanley Cup Playoffs.
+Michkov has started to see his name get thrown into the mix after taking a step backwards in his second season, which included some healthy scratches in the Stanley Cup playoffs.

 Maybe there's a potential match here.

 Let's start with this: Despite the speculation, the Flyers should not go into the offseason looking to trade Michkov.
-It should not be a situation where they are aggressively shopping him.
-Even though he took a step backwards that is not uncommon for young players, and his potential is still enormous.
+It should not be a situation where they are aggressively shopping for him.
+Even though he took a step back, which is not uncommon for young players, his potential remainsย enormous.
 The goal, at least at the start, should be to keep him.
 You do not just give up on a guy like that.

-The exception to that should be if there is an opportunity to land a legitimate, proven star-level player in the prime of their career.
+The exception to that should be when there is an opportunity to land a proven star-level player in the prime of their career, especially if it is a No. 1 center.

 Thomas would be that type of player.

-Thomas is one of the top playmaking forwards in the NHL, and could immediately step into a roster like Philadelphia and help them take another step forward.
-Getting a player like that is going to require a steep price to convince St. Louis to move him.
-He is, after all, a top-line player and under contract for the foreseeable future on a team-friendly deal.
+He is one of the top playmaking forwards in the NHL and could immediately step into a roster like Philadelphia's and help it take another step forward.
+Getting a player like that is going to require a steep price to convince St. Louis to move him, as he is a top-line forward under contract for the foreseeable future on a team-friendly deal.

-Given all of that, it would understandably take a massive trade package to get him.
+Given all of that, it would take a massive trade package to get him.

 The Flyers, in theory, could be the type of team that has the young talent to pull off such a move, and Michkov could be a convincing centerpiece.

 If a deal like that isn't available, both teams should be happy to keep each player.
-But it only takes one call, and they could each be the type of player that could entice both general managers to pay attention.
-Or at least stay on the phone without immediately hanging up.
+But it only takes one call, and they could each be the type of player who could entice both general managers to pay attention.

 Let's Just Get Quinn Hughes to New Jersey Now